Is it worth cycling into Limerick city? ‘Tis.

-- Don’t hold up traffic – yield to walkers at traffic light junctions, and the move through the junction, so you don’t hold up people in their cars when the lights go green
+- Don’t hold up traffic – yield to walkers at traffic light junctions when the pedestrian greet light turns on, and the move through the junction, so you don’t hold up people in their cars when the road lights go green.

 - Don’t go on the inside left of drivers.
 Don’t fall for those fake cycle track areas at traffic light junctions.
 It’s a trap.
 You’re making yourself vulnerable by others being able to cut you off and “not see” you.
 Take your place on the road if need be.

 - Wear your normal clothes, not clown reflexive jackets.
 Do grey cars have to wear reflexive jackets?
 Indeed they do not.
-Don’t dress like you’re up for a fight, dress like you’re a human going to your work.
+Don’t dress like you’re up for a fight in a war zone, dress like you’re a human going to your work.
 The human eye detects motion to an unbelievable extent.
 By moving on the road, you’re visible.
 Put your lights on at all times for extra bling (just think of them as fog lights you forgot to turn off).